JACS10/SimulationOfPhysicalPhenomena/README.md

 # SimulationOfPhysicalPhenomena
-Compilation of various physical phenomena that I worked with trough my Physics bachelor degree.
+Compilation of simulations of various physical phenomena that I worked with trough my Physics bachelor degree.